Ditectrev/DP-203/README.md

 - [ ] Yes.
 - [x] No.

-### CORRECT TEXT You are designing an application that will use an Azure Data Lake Storage Gen 2 account to store petabytes of license plate photos from toll booths.
+### You are designing an application that will use an Azure Data Lake Storage Gen 2 account to store petabytes of license plate photos from toll booths.
 The account will use zone-redundant storage (ZRS).
 You identify the following usage patterns: The data will be accessed several times a day during the first 30 days after the data is created.
 The data must meet an availability SU of 99.9%.
 After 90 days, the data will be accessed infrequently but must be available within 30 seconds.
 After 365 days, the data will be accessed infrequently but must be available within five minutes.

 ![Question 123](images/question123.jpg)